fastdatascience/faststylometry/README.md

 Tutorial at https://fastdatascience.com/fast-stylometry-python-library/

-This is a lightweight Python library for finding drug names in a string, otherwise known as named entity recognition (NER) and named entity linking.

 Python library for calculating the Burrows Delta.

 Burrows' Delta is an algorithm for comparing the similarity of the writing styles of documents, known as [forensic stylometry](https://fastdatascience.com/how-you-can-identify-the-author-of-a-document/).